department-of-veterans-affairs/vets-api/.github/PULL_REQUEST_TEMPLATE.md

 ## Things to know about this PR
 <!--
+* Are there additions to a `settings.yml` file?
+Do they vary by environment?
 * Is there a feature flag?
 What is it
-* Are there additions to a `settings.yml` file?
-Do they vary by environment?
 * Is there some sentry logging that was added?
+What alerts are relevant?
 * Are there any prometheus metrics being collected?
 What dashboard were they added do?
+* Are there Swagger docs that were updated?
+* Is there any PII concerns or questions?
 -->

 <!-- Please describe testing done to verify the changes or any testing planned. -->

-#### Applies to all PRs

-- [ ] Swagger docs have been updated, if applicable
-- [ ] Provide link to originating GitHub issue, or connected to it via ZenHub
-- [ ] Does not contain any sensitive information (i.e. PII/credentials/internal URLs/etc., in logging, hardcoded, or in specs)
-- [ ] Provide which alerts would indicate a problem with this functionality (if applicable)